BlueBrain/eFEL/docs/source/eFeatures.rst

 The extraction of the time constant requires a voltage trace of a cell in a hyper- polarized state.
 Starting at stim start find the beginning of the exponential decay where the first derivative of V(t) is smaller than -0.005 V/s in 5 subsequent points.
-The flat subsequent to the exponential decay is defined as the point where the first derivative of the voltage trace is bigger than -0.005 and the mean of the follwowing 70 points as well.
+The flat subsequent to the exponential decay is defined as the point where the first derivative of the voltage trace is bigger than -0.005 and the mean of the follwowing 70 ms as well.
 If the voltage trace between the beginning of the decay and the flat includes more than 9 points, fit an exponential decay.
 Yield the time constant of that decay.